 A strong bag

-You need to invest in both high-quality bag and wallet (check these JooJoobs handmade leather ones for some inspiration).
+You need to invest in both high-quality bags and wallets.
 It is going to get a lot of use, so opt for one with double stitching, and strong handles.

 The right clothes